Skip to main content

 Alsym batteries at the grid-level offer the best mix of energy density, safety, efficiency, and discharge duration capability among non-lithium options on the market today.
 Alsym’s first product, Alsym Green, is targeting system-level energy density up to 3.4 MWh (DC) per 40′ container.
 Alsym batteries can be used for any discharge duration from 4 to 110 hours, and can recharge in as few as 4 hours.
 This means Alsym batteries can easily be used for short, medium, and long-duration storage without the need for additional technologies (we call this wide-duration storage).
 They combine high energy and high round-trip efficiency with a minimal footprint to offer low, industry-leading levelized cost of storage (LCOS).
 And unlike some dedicated long-duration storage technologies which lose 40% of charge per month, Alsym batteries have high long-term energy retention similar to lithium-ion.

-We’re working to make low-cost, non-flammable batteries available to all, in applications beginning in energy storage and evolving into maritime shipping and electric mobility.
+We’re working to make low-cost, non-flammable batteries available to all, in applications beginning in energy storage and evolving into maritime and electric mobility.
 Contact us to find out more about the future of battery technology.